PAY RANGE: EP13

 ENVIRONMENTAL SCIENTIST 1

 This is advanced training level environmental science work in the area of assignment.
 Work involves analyzing data and assisting in solving environmental problems and on project activities of increasing scope and difficulty to prepare for the full performance level.
 Positions in this class are allocated to one of the following assignments in the Water Department: Earth Sciences, Aquatic Sciences, Microbiological Sciences, Chemical and Materials Sciences, Plant Sciences, Environmental Sciences, Environmental Resource Management, or Environmental Policy; or in the Parks and Recreation Department in the Plant Sciences Assignment only.
 Employees in this class continue to develop analytic skills to perform select environmental or natural resource science techniques, procedures, analyze data, and carry out sampling and monitoring plans, and produce regulatory reports.
 Work is performed under the direction of a Parks and Recreation Operations Manager or in the Parks and Recreation assignment.
 An Environmental Scientist Supervisor or higher-level Engineer or City Planner responsible for directing environmental program activities in the Water Department assignments.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-2. The positions in this class must be located in the Water Department.
+2. The positions in this class must be located in the Water or Parks & Recreation Departments.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)